nibeditans/Kaggle-AI-Report-2023/README.md

 - Matplotlib
 - Seaborn

+`Python Version X.X.X` in the sense your current or latest version.

 You can install these dependencies using the following command:

-pip install pandas numpy scikit-learn xgboost matplotlib seaborn
+> pip install pandas numpy scikit-learn xgboost matplotlib seaborn

 ## Usage